fooplugins/foogallery/README.txt

 == Changelog ==

+= 1.6.11 =
+* Fix : Random thumbnails not loading in FireFox

+= 1.6.10 =
+* Fix : Safari bug with lazy loading
+* Fix : Thumbs not loading with paging
+* Fix : duplicate caption title in some scenarios
+* Fix : clicking html in caption was not loading lightbox
+* Update : FooGallery client side 1.1.7

 = 1.6.7 =
 * New : added new filter for allowed post types that foogallery can be attached to
 * New : added loop setting for image viewer gallery template
+* New : override sorting in shortcode by providing "sort" attribute
 * Fix : Beaver Builder javascript error while editing a page
 * Fix : album shortcodes not working in some page builders
 * Fix : attach gallery to post when gutenberg block is included